 Instruction to Editor: modify the text in the box for Beam Change/Smoothing Indication:

-If Nsts subfield indicates 1 space time stream.
-A value of 1 indicates that the Q matrix is changed from the omnidirectional portion to the beam changeable portion of the long preamble, in at least one of the nonzero subcarriers of the omnidirectional portion.
+If Nsts subfield indicates 1 space-time stream, this field is a Beam Change Indication:

+A value of 1 indicates that the Q matrix is changed from the omnidirectional portion to the beam changeable portion of the preamble, in at least one of the nonzero subcarriers of the omnidirectional portion.

 A value of 0 indicates that the Q matrix is unchanged in all the nonzero sub-carriers of the omnidirectional portion.

-If Nsts subfield indicates more than 1 space time stream.
-A value of 1 indicates that channel smoothing is recommended, a value of 0 indicates that channel smoothing is not recommended.
+If Nsts subfield indicates more than 1 space-time stream, this field is a Smoothing Indication:

+A value of 1 indicates that channel smoothing is recommended,

+A value of 0 indicates that channel smoothing is not recommended.

 See Note-1.